smartlearningorbit-arch/Enderson/JOURNAL.md

 -------------------------

 # Date/log - Tuesday, 9 March, 2026  0.3Hr
-## X-Axis Gantry
+## X-Axis Gantry Design
-Build the X-Axis Gantry Ensure the The strength of the part <br/>
+The X-axis gantry connects both sides of the Z frame and carries the toolhead.
+Because the toolhead moves rapidly left and right, this part must be rigid.
+If the gantry flexes even slightly, it can cause:
+- layer shifting
+- ringing
+- inaccurate prints
+To avoid this I increased the wall thickness of the gantry mount and added extra support ribs.
+I also made sure the mounting holes align properly with the aluminum extrusion. <br/>
 <img width="997" height="791" alt="image" src="https://github.com/user-attachments/assets/8e42a581-3453-42a5-a91a-7835fdb3a724" />